lab-lang/lab/docs/language/support.md

 | Durable workflow runtime | no | no | no | no | no |

 All complete source modules use the portable-module boundary.
 A backend may reject checked properties or operations it cannot preserve, but it cannot select a narrower source frontend.

+`lab` resolves same-package modules and recursive path dependencies into one deterministic compilation order, detects package and module cycles, and checks an optional semver requirement against each path dependency's manifest.
+Each package compiles against the checked `ModuleInterface` values of its dependencies, so imported public symbols resolve and type-check across package boundaries. `lab build` writes portable module IR plus a package index under `.lab/build/` and a `lab.lock` recording each package's name, version, source, and dependency aliases.
+Registry dependencies fail closed: acquisition, integrity, caching, and visibility rules are unimplemented, and a manifest that declares one is rejected rather than silently ignored.

 The separate OT-2 specialization accepts plasmid properties (`backbone`, ordered `components`, `restriction_enzyme`, `host`, `selection`, and batch controls) as checked symbol references plus workflows composed from bundled standard-library effects. `std.bio.inventory` constructors give external inventory identities typed source names; strings are not used as component references.
 The source selects `realize`, provision, transformation, recovery, dilution, and plating operations.
 Dependencies are typed material inputs to `realize`; the generic language does not encode assembly levels.
 The specialization emits a deterministic Lab manifest, human instructions, and OT-2 scripts, and explicitly rejects properties or operation sequences it cannot lower.